 Add sauce to the pan.
 Cook for an additional 2 to 3 minutes, or until the mushrooms are cooked through and steak has reached the desired doneness.

-This recipe allows you to cook your steak just until your desired doneness, rather it's medium-rare or well done.
-Here is a temperature guide for steak doneness.
+This recipe allows you to cook your steak just the way you like it.
+Here is a handy temperature guide for steak doneness.

 - Rare: 120 to 130 F